AlexShRz/alette-os/apps/marketing/docs/getting-started/configuring-requests.md

 ```

 ::: danger
-The `.with()` request blueprint method clones the original request configuration
+The `.with()` request blueprint method clones the original request blueprint
 together with its middleware and returns a new one.
 It does not return a reference to `myQuery()` back, meaning
 `myQuery()` and `myQuery2()` are 2 **completely different requests**.